jamescherti/bash-stdops/README.md

 ### Scripts: file-tr, file-uppercase, file-lowercase

 - `file-tr`: This script processes a given file path, extracts the directory and filename, converts the filename using the specified `tr` options (e.g., to lowercase), and prints the modified full path.
-Example usage: `script.sh /Path/TO/FILE '[:upper:]' '[:lower:]'` This will convert the filename to lowercase, producing: `/Path/TO/file`.
+Example usage: `file-tr /Path/TO/FILE '[:upper:]' '[:lower:]'` This will convert the filename to lowercase, producing: `/Path/TO/file`.

 - `file-uppercase`: This script processes a given file path, extracts the directory and filename, converts the filename to uppercase.
-Example usage: `script.sh /Path/TO/FILE` This will convert the filename to uppercase, producing: `/Path/to/FILE`.
+Example usage: `file-uppercase /Path/TO/FILE` This will convert the filename to uppercase, producing: `/Path/to/FILE`.

 - `file-lowercase`: This script processes a given file path, extracts the directory and filename, converts the filename to lowercase.
-Example usage: `script.sh /Path/TO/FILE`.
+Example usage: `file-lowercase /Path/TO/FILE`.
 This will convert the filename to lowercase, producing: `/Path/TO/file`.

 ## License